Mariam Soulakiotis: Defence arguments

-Soulakiotis' attorney, Panos Panayotakos, (Note: Greek: Πάνος Παναγιωτάκος) argued that it was customary for monastics to relinquish property upon entering a monastery as part of a vow of poverty, (Note: See also Eastern Christian monasticism) and that property placed in Soulakiotis' name reflected the absence of an independent legal entity representing the monastery.
-He also presented a letter attributed to Harold Alexander, 1st Earl Alexander of Tunis purportedly thanking the clergy of the Panagia Pefkovounogiatrissa Monastery for assisting escaping British soldiers during the Axis occupation of Greece.
+At trial, Soulakiotis' attorney, Panos Panayotakos, (Note: Greek: Πάνος Παναγιωτάκος) said in her defence that people surrender all their material property to monasteries when joining as a matter of course (a vow of poverty).
+(Note: See also Eastern Christian monasticism) He said that the properties were put in Soulakiotis' personal name simply because there was no legal person behind the monastery.
+In furtherance of their defence, Panayotakos also showed a letter by Field Marshal Harold Alexander, which he claimed thanked the clergy of the Panagia Pefkovounogiatrissa Monastery for heroically risking themselves to aid the escapes of a number of British soldiers during the Axis occupation of Greece during World War II.